chrisnorman/BioScala/README.md

 ##Reification

-In some cases, a backing source which is represented by a FASTA file may need to be reified (forced) into memory.
+In some cases, a backing source which is represented by a FASTA file may need to be reified (materialized) into memory.
 One such example is reversing a sequence:

     val seq = DNASequence("my.fasta")